weaveworks/weave/site/weavedns.md

 ```

 Each weaveDNS container started with `launch-dns` needs to be given
-its own, unique, IP address, in a subnet that is a) common to all
+its own, unique, IP address, in a subnet that is common to all
-weaveDNS containers, b) disjoint from the application subnets, and c)
-not in use on any of the hosts.
+weaveDNS containers and not in use on any of the hosts.

 In our example the weaveDNS address is in subnet 10.2.254.0/24 and the
 application containers are in subnet 10.2.1.0/24.
 So, to launch and